adonyssantos/adonyssantos/README.md

 **Hi there 👋**

-My name is Adonys Santos, a Software Engineer passionate about web and mobile development.
-I have experience building applications using modern JavaScript, TypeScript, and Python technologies.
+Software Engineer passionate about web development, and DevOps.
+I have experience building applications using React, TypeScript, Node and Python technologies, as well as managing infrastructure and cloud environments.

-I am passionate about technology and always seek ways to improve and learn new skills.
-I enjoy sharing my knowledge and helping others in any way I can.
-I support cooperation and teamwork to accomplish shared objectives.
+I have worked on a variety of projects, from small applications to large-scale systems, including building projects from scratch and maintaining existing ones.
+My experience spans multiple industries such as education, healthcare, ecommerce, and ERP.
+I am committed to continuous learning and enjoy sharing my knowledge with others.
+I thrive in cooperative environments and strongly believe in teamwork to achieve shared goals.